Fast Parallel Algorithms for Statistical Subset Selection Problems: Motivational Examples

 We have a ground set consisting of two types of elements, $\mathcal N = \{U, V\}$, where $U = \{u_i\}_{i=1}^k$ and $V = \{v_i\}_{i=1}^k$.
 For every subset $S \subseteq \mathcal N$, $u(S) = | S \cap U|$ and $v(S) = | S \cap V|$.
 Now, we define the following set function

 For cardinality constraint $k$, we can see that the optimal solution is $k$. \begin{lemma} $f$ is nonnegative, monotone and 0.5-weakly submodular \cite{elenberg2017}. \end{lemma}

 For simplicity, assume the number of rounds $r=1$.
 We now show why \textsc{Adaptive Sampling} performs poorly.
 In the first step, \textsc{Adaptive Sampling} will filter out elements with low marginal contributions.
-Since $f(u_i) = 0$ and $f(v_i)=1$ for all $i$, all elements in $U$ will be filtered out and only elements in $V$ will remain.
+Since $f(u_i) = 0$ and $f(v_i)=1$ for all $i$, by standard concentration bounds, elements of $U$ will be filtered out and only elements in $V$ will remain.
 Now, the algorithm attempts to add a set of $k$ elements into the solution set.
 Since all subsets of $V$ have a value of 1, the algorithm can only achieve a value of 1 even when the optimal value is $k$.
 As $k$ increases, this algorithm performs arbitrarily poorly.